British Trust for Ornithology: Atlases

 In September 1967, inspired by on-going work on the innovative Atlas of Breeding Birds of the West Midlands, produced by the West Midland Bird Club, and in partnership with the Irish Wildbird Conservancy (now BirdWatch Ireland), work began on the first Atlas of Breeding Birds in Britain and Ireland.
 3,862 10 km squares were surveyed and the atlas was published in 1976.

 The New Atlas (1993) updated and refined this huge survey, again with the help of IWC and the Scottish Ornithologists Club.
 A Winter Atlas and a Historical Atlas have also been published.
 The groundbreaking Migration Atlas presents the results of almost 100 years of bird ringing.
 As with all BTO studies, the vast majority of the fieldwork was undertaken by volunteers.

 The Bird Atlas 2007–11, published November 2013, combines breeding and winter surveys across the entire UK and Ireland, involving the BTO, Birdwatch Ireland, and the Scottish Ornithologist's Club, in order to produce a new atlas.
 Fieldwork began in winter 2007, and was due to continue until the end of 2011.

 Awards

 The trust awards the Bernard Tucker Medal for services to ornithology, named in memory of Bernard Tucker, the first secretary, and the Dilys Breese Medal in honour of Dilys Breese and several Marsh Awards for Ornithology.

 BirdTrack

-BirdTrack is an online citizen science website, operated by the BTO on behalf of a partnership of the BTO, the RSPB, BirdWatch Ireland, the Scottish Ornithologists' Club and the Welsh Ornithological Society (Cymdeithas Adaryddol Cymru).
+BirdTrack is an online citizen science website, operated by the BTO on behalf of a partnership of the BTO, the RSPB, BirdWatch Ireland, the Scottish Ornithologists' Club and the Welsh Ornithological Society.